 BSN to DNP Family Nurse Practitioner

-In order to best serve our students and prepare them for future success as either doctorally prepared Family Nurse Practitioners or Psychiatric Mental Health Nurse Practitioners, the TTUHSC BSN-DNP program is excited to announce a move to a four-year standard degree plan consisting of 78 credit hours.
-Additionally, an accelerated three-year option will also be available.
-As part of this change, the program will now admit each Summer.
+The TTUHSC BSN-DNP program is moving to a four-year standard degree plan consisting of 78 credit hours.
+Additionally, an accelerated three-year option will also be available, and the program will now admit each Summer.
 The application for Summer 2022 will be open from September 1st, 2021 – January 15th, 2022.

 The DNP is a professional doctorate.
 Nurses with the BSN degree can apply to the BSN to DNP program and move directly from the BSN degree to the DNP degree for the Family Nurse Practitioner track.
 The BSN to DNP program is a combination of online and face-to-face courses and supervised clinical experiences and will meet all educational standards established by the American Association of Colleges of Nursing’s Essentials of Doctoral Education for Advanced Nursing Practice (2006) and the National Organization of Nurse Practitioner Faculty’s (NONPF) Criteria for Evaluation of Nurse Practitioner Programs (2016), which are the standards for both FNP and PMHNP programs.
 Graduates will meet all qualifications to sit for national certification to become a Family Nurse Practitioner upon completion of the DNP degree.